pauljrognon/bse-python-brushup-2022/materials.md

 You can find the in-class handouts there together with some practical exercises.
 For more information, please read the README file in the repo.

-I will also post an extra repo a bit later which will contain materials on linear models in R.
+You can access the materials on linear models in R from [this archive](./docs/Rextra.tar.gz).

 ### Test R
 Complete the test: ["R: Test"](https://classroom.github.com/a/tJNTB1Bx)